CloudDevOpsEMEA/aws-atc-ts-grafana/README.md

 ## Usage

-In order to make the initial configuration for this demo setup as straighfowards as possible, all necessary configuration parameters are externalized into a *setup.yml* file.
+In order to make the initial configuration for this demo setup as straightfoward as possible, all necessary configuration parameters are externalized into a *setup.yml* file.
 Since this setup file will contain sensative information like credentials, an example *setup.change.yml* is provided in the root of this repository as an example.
 Make sure to change the necessary *changme* marked values to suit your needs

+**TODO:** copy paste the `setup.change.yml` to `setup.yml` and modify the parameters to your local needs.
+Do **NOT** commit this file into source control (it is specifically excluded in the `.gitignore` file)!

-Next, all steps that are used to spinup the demo, are available as Makefile targets.
-This allows you tto go through the different parts of th demo
+Next, all steps that are used to spin up the demo, are available as makefile targets.
+This allows you to go through the different parts of the demo one step at a time

 ### Terraform targets

- - **plan_infra:** perform the planning phase of Terraform.
+ - **plan_infra:** perform the planning phase of terraform.
 No actual infrastruture is being spun up at this phase
- - **deploy_infra:** perform the actual deployment of your Terrafrom plan
+ - **deploy_infra:** perform the actual deployment of your terraform plan
  - **destroy_infra:** destroy your infrastructure (do not forget this after a demo or a training)
  - **reset_infra:** destroy your infrastructure and start spinning up a fresh one from scratch